Skip to main content

 • WINDOW functions for merge.

-In case of destinations that do not allow the data modifications you can opt out from both replace and merge:
+In case of destinations that do not allow data modifications, you can opt out from both replace and merge:

-• override get_truncate_destination_table_dispositions method and return empty list so your tables are never truncated
+• Override the get_truncate_destination_table_dispositions method and return an empty list so your tables are never truncated.

-• override get_stage_dispositions and return empty list to opt out from any operations on staging dataset.
+• Override the get_stage_dispositions and return an empty list to opt out from any operations on the staging dataset.

-• DDL to create and add column to tables is available
+• DDL to create and add columns to tables is available.

-• it is possible to INSERT data (in order to complete package and store the updated schema)
+• It is possible to INSERT data (in order to complete the package and store the updated schema).

 6. Implement load jobsโ€‹

-Load jobs make sure that all files in load package are loaded to destination. dlt creates single job per file and makes sure that it transitions to completed state. (look for LoadJob)
+Load jobs ensure that all files in the load package are loaded to the destination. dlt creates a single job per file and makes sure that it transitions to the completed state. (look for LoadJob)

-The file name of the job is used as the job id and both sync and async execution is supported.
+The file name of the job is used as the job ID, and both sync and async execution is supported.
 The executor is multi-threaded.
-Each job starts in separate thread and its completion status is checked from the main thread.
+Each job starts in a separate thread, and its completion status is checked from the main thread.

 Jobs are typically very simple and just execute INSERT or COPY commands.
 They do not replace nor merge data themselves.